Human Rights Act: Article 6: Culpability

 - discussed your views with your manager or team leader, and

-- made any appropriate referral to the Evasion Referral Team, see EM0303.
+- made any appropriate referral to the Evasion Management Team.

 It is possible that the person or their agent will want to discuss your view of the person’s behaviour as soon as you mention the possibility that a penalty is due.
 You should resist all attempts to do so.
 You should tell them that you are not in a position to discuss this in detail but you will do so once all the facts have been established and you have considered them.
 This would be an ideal opportunity to remind them of any documents or information you require to progress your compliance check.